Discover if you’re eligible for unemployment benefits and learn how to register as unemployed as an expat in Spain.

 - 225% of the IPREM (if you have two or more children).

-In 2018, the IPREM is set at the following levels:
+In 2018, the IPREM levels are the following:

 - Daily rate: €17.93